Happy Cinco de Mayo!!!!

 Corn Tortillas

-(white or yellow work great)
+(white corn tortillas or yellow corn tortilla work great)

 Vegetable Oil